Riding High (Canadian TV series)

-Riding High is a Canadian music television program which aired on CBC Television in 1955.
+Riding High is a Canadian music television program that aired on CBC Television in 1955.

 Premise

-This Vancouver-produced program was set in a different locale in each episode, such as a historic music hall or a western saloon.
+This Vancouver-produced program featured a different locale in each episode, such as a historic music hall or a western saloon.

 Broadcast

 This half-hour program was broadcast on Fridays at 9:00 p.m.
 (Eastern time) from 18 November to 30 December 1955.